I've Had It (podcast)

-I've Had It is an American left-wing political commentary podcast created in 2022 by hosts Jennifer Welch and Angie "Pumps" Sullivan.
+I've Had It is an American progressive political commentary podcast created in 2022 by hosts Jennifer Welch and Angie "Pumps" Sullivan.
 Welch and Sullivan, who are from Oklahoma City, previously co-hosted the Bravo series Sweet Home Oklahoma from 2016 to 2019.
-I've Had It has been characterized by the hosts' outspoken left-wing politics, and frequent use of profane language.
+Initially not focused on politics, I've Had It has been characterized by the hosts' outspoken liberal politics and frequent criticism of Donald Trump since the run-up to the 2024 United States presidential election, as well as their more recent criticism of leadership of the Democratic Party.

 History

+2022–2024: Beginnings and less-political commentary

 Jennifer Welch and Angie "Pumps" Sullivan met through their children, who were each other's first best friend.
 The mothers bonded over marital struggles and initially disagreed on political and religious issues.
-Welch is a longtime Democrat and atheist, whereas Sullivan is a former Republican and Christian who moved away from those views in recent years.
-After cohosting the Bravo series Sweet Home Oklahoma from 2016 to 2019, the pair launched I've Had It in October 2022.
+Welch is a longtime Democrat and atheist, whereas Sullivan is a former Republican and Christian who taught Bible study at a megachurch, but experienced a "gradual evolution" away from her faith, which she told Welch about in 2020.
+Sullivan, an attorney, hired Welch, an interior designer, for a project, and the two became friends.
+After cohosting the Bravo series Sweet Home Oklahoma from 2016 to 2019, they were persuaded to start a podcast by their children; the pair launched I've Had It in October 2022.
+Initially, the podcast did not focus upon politics, hoping to entertain their existing fan base of what Welch said was "women our age and a lot of gays" that they had gained from Sweet Home Oklahoma.
+Subjects included bridezillas, etiquette on Instagram, and the bad behavior of toddlers, while guests included Peloton instructors, drag queens, and cast members of The Real Housewives and The Bachelorette.

-I've Had It has interviewed left-wing figures in U.S. politics, including Alexandria Ocasio-Cortez, Kamala Harris, Barack Obama, Hasan Piker, Elizabeth Warren, New York City mayor-elect Zohran Mamdani, and Bernie Sanders.
-Welch and Sullivan have criticized political figures who accept funding from AIPAC, a pro-Israel lobby group.

-By 2025, Welch scaled down her job as an interior designer and Sullivan had left her job as a divorce attorney in order to focus on the podcast.
-Welch has frequently appeared on TV news and commentary shows.
-She moved to an apartment in New York City in October 2025 after her children had graduated from high school, with Sullivan planning to follow by the end of the year.